django-salesforce/django-salesforce/README.rst

     }

-   Value `HOST` should be the url of SFDC data server. (not login server.
-   The data server url can be also used for login.)
+   If the SFDC data server should be static then the value `HOST` should be its URL. (not URL of login server, because the data server url can be also used for login.)
    Items with `'.'` value are not important for `dynamic auth`, but can not be empty due to some validity checks.